Advance your understanding of major diseases of the modern world and the latest research into treatments.

 With its focus on research, this programme forms a strong basis for careers in academic medicine.
 Your in-depth understanding of major diseases such as cancer and heart disease will be also be an advantage in clinical work.

-The Blizard Institute is the largest institute within Barts and the London School of Medicine and Dentistry.
+The Blizard Institute is the largest institute within the Faculty of Medicine and Dentistry.
 We aim to deliver excellence in all aspects of research, teaching and clinical service: our research output is ranked joint first in the UK for hospital based clinical research and first in London for health services research.

 We work in partnerships with neighbouring NHS Trusts, healthcare professionals and local communities on research to address the health needs of our local population.